linuxus/conveyor-belt-deeplens/README.md

 ![](assets/AWS_DeepLens_1.png)

-5. Click on the device name and make sure that it shows *online* before proceeding the rest of the lab. *NOTE*: if the device does not show online please notify the instructore.
+5. Click on the device name and make sure that it shows *online* before proceeding the rest of the lab. *NOTE*: If the device does not show as "online," please notify the instructor.

 ![](assets/AWS_DeepLens_2.png)
 ### Create Your Project